-There are several strategies for nursery floor management around the containers.
-These include maintaining a bare weed-free area, grass/sod middles between container rows, or a geotextile nursery fabric covering each block.
-The fabric should be installed after the socket pots are set by fitting the size of the fabric to the tree block and cutting an "X" over each socket pot prior to setting the production container into the in-ground socket pot.
-There is an initial cost with using the fabric, but it can be easier to maintain during the production cycle and because cultivation equipment will not be required within the block, containers can be staggered between rows leading to more efficient spacing.
+Initial installation - Ground cover The fabric should be installed after the socket pots are set by fitting the size of the fabric to the tree block and cutting an "X" over each socket pot prior to setting the production container into the in-ground socket pot.

+Initial installation - Ground cover There is an initial cost with using the fabric, but it can be easier to maintain during the production cycle and because cultivation equipment will not be required within the block, containers can be staggered between rows leading to more efficient spacing.